 As developers dig into Microsoft Graph, they inevitably find themselves needing permission scopes that require “Admin Consent”.
-These are scopes that have deemed worth of receiving an administrators sign off before allowing your application to continue.
+These are scopes that have deemed worthy of requiring an Administrator to sign off before allowing lowly “normals” to authorize your application.

 Graph has two categories of permission scopes; Application & Delegated.
 These serve two distinct purposes: